stride3d/stride-docs/en/manual/files-and-folders/distribute-a-game.md

 > [!Tip]
 > You might want to rename the **Release** folder to something more descriptive (such as the title of your game).

+## To build using terminal instead of VS

+ 1. You would need to install VS to get **Developer Command Propmt for VS (Version)**
+ 2. This is needed to run the msbuild command

+ 3. The following command is to build the project to a folder of your choosing
+ 4. ```console
+    C:\User> msbuild PathToSln\NameOfProject.sln /p:Configuration=Release /p:OutputPath=YourPreferredPath
+    ```

 ## 2. Delete unnecessary files

 In the release folder in your project bin folder (eg *MyGame/Bin/MyPlatform/Release*), you can delete the following unnecessary files: